ETA-Space01/ZETA-4DOF-Robo-Arm/README.md

 ## 🎯 Goals

-- ✅ Design and simulate a robotic arm with minimal complexity
+- ✅ Design and simulate a robotic arm with minimal complexity (Not yet)
-- ✅ Perform kinematic modeling using DH parameters
+- ✅ Perform kinematic modeling using DH parameters (Not yet)
 - 🔄 Future: Add motor dynamics, control, and real-time simulation
 - 🔄 Future: Export STL for 3D printing